vokimon/apunts/music/music-harmony.md

 - **Interval pattern:** Tonal distances between the succesive notes of the scale.
 	- In CMajor has a _Major Diatonic_ interval pattern: T T S T T T S (T=Tone, S=Semitone)
 	- Expressed in semitones would be: 2 2 1 2 2 2 1
-- A tonic and an interval pattern specifies an scale:
+- A scale is fully specified by a tonic plus an interval pattern:
 	- CMajor scale is the _Major Diatonic_ interval pattern starting at C

-- **Mode:** Interval pattern that can be constructe by rotating a different pattern
+Derived scales: different scales can be obtained from a reference one, by rotation and transposition:

-	- A rotated interval pattern can be obtained by playing the same set of notes of a given scale but starting with a different tonic
+- **Degree rotation:** Playing the same set of notes but starting with a different note as tonic
+	- The result is a different interval pattern obtained by rotation
+		- 2 2 1 2 2 2 1 -> 2 degree rotation -> 1 2 2 2 1 2 2
+	- **Mode:** Each one of those different interval patterns
-	- Same notes, different interval pattern
+	- Same set of notes, different interval pattern
+	- As many modes as degrees has the scale (7 in C Major)
+	- Modes named after the degree of the tonic in the reference scale
+	- The mode of the chosen scale affects the emotional mood of the music
 - **Chromatic transposition:** Applying the same interval pattern, starting at a different tonic
+	- Generates a diferent set of notes
-	- Different notes, same interval pattern
+	- The interval pattern is kept
-- The mode of the chosen scale affects the emotional mood of the music
+	- Transposition unit: semitones
 	- A transposition does not change the mood but it can ease the performance with a given instrument

 ### Diatonic scales

 A diatonic scale is a scale of 7 tones (heptatonal) that has 2 semitones steps and 5 tone steps where the semitones are separated at least by two full tones

-In summary: any rotation of the CMajor scale
+In summary: any rotation or transposition of the CMajor scale

 Diatonic Modes: